 Member: Jason Swindle, Sr., Esq.
 (Public Member Representative)

 Mr. Swindle is the senior partner at Swindle Law Group, P.C.
 He is an adjunct professor for the Criminology Department at the University of West Georgia and represents the Coweta Judicial Circuit on the Board of Governors at the State Bar of Georgia.
+He also serves as the President and Chairman of the Board of the West Georgia Autism Foundation.
 Mr. Swindle earned a bachelor’s degree in Business from Georgia Southern University and a law degree from the Walter F. George School of Law at Mercer University.
 He and his wife, Shea, have two sons and reside in Carrollton.

 Member: Katherine 'Katie' Strayhorn (Victim Advocate Representative)

 Katherine Strayhorn is currently employed by District Attorney Lee Darragh of the Northeastern Judicial Circuit, where she serves as the director of the Dawson County Victim Assistance Program.
 She graduated with a bachelor’s degree in social work from Jacksonville State University and went on to graduate from the National Victim Assistance Academy at the Medical University of South Carolina.
 Ms. Strayhorn is a volunteer with the United States and Georgia Crisis Response Teams.
 She and her son, Wyatt, reside in Dawsonville.